Incitement to genocide

 Incitement to genocide is a crime under international law which prohibits inciting (encouraging) the commission of genocide.
-An extreme form of hate speech, incitement to genocide is considered an inchoate offense and is theoretically subject to prosecution even if genocide does not occur, although charges have never been brought in an international court without mass violence having occurred.
+An extreme form of hate speech, incitement to genocide is an inchoate offense and is theoretically subject to prosecution even if genocide does not occur, although charges have never been brought in an international court without mass violence having occurred.
 "Direct and public incitement to commit genocide" was forbidden by the Genocide Convention in 1948.
-Incitement to genocide is often cloaked in metaphor and euphemism and may take many forms beyond direct advocacy, including dehumanization and "accusation in a mirror".
-Historically, incitement to genocide has played a significant role in the commission of genocide, including the Armenian genocide, the Holocaust and the Rwandan genocide.
+Incitement to genocide is often cloaked in metaphor and euphemism and may take many forms beyond direct advocacy, including dehumanization and accusation in a mirror.

 Definitions

 "Direct and public incitement to commit genocide" is forbidden by the Genocide Convention (1948), Article 3(c).
 If genocide were to be committed, then incitement could also be prosecuted as complicity in genocide, prohibited in Article 3(e), without the incitement necessarily being direct or public.

 Incitement

 Incitement means encouraging someone else to commit a crime, in this case genocide.
-The Genocide Convention is generally interpreted as requiring intent to cause genocide for incitement prosecutions.
+The Genocide Convention is generally interpreted as requiring "specific intent to destroy, in whole or in part, a protected group".